Sunsilkk/Deepstream/README.md

 ### 2. Start the application

 Edit the `config.txt` file according to your model
-You need to convert your pretrained model to onnx or you con found pretrained model in [NVIDIA DeepStream SDK on Jetson](https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads-archived)
+You need to convert your pretrained model to onnx or you can find pretrained model in [NVIDIA DeepStream SDK on Jetson](https://developer.nvidia.com/embedded/deepstream-on-jetson-downloads-archived)

 ```
 [property]